 The complete granular sludge nature of the AnammoPAQ process allows for superior loading rates application, thereby significantly reducing process footprint and energy demand.
-This is turn, further optimises nutrient management and reduces overall plant operating and maintenance costs and footprint.
+This in turn, further optimises nutrient management and reduces overall plant operating and maintenance costs.

 - Compact footprint due to high loading rates